 · And using too much mulch is an unnecessarily expense!

 If you have a mulch volcano, removing it should be a priority for the health of your tree, and it’s easy to do.
-Pull-back the excessive mulch until you can see the plant’s root flare—that’s where the top of its root system enters the ground.
-Taper-down the mulch to this level gradually, leaving no more than 2-3 inches of mulch under the plant, and the root crown exposed.
-You can recycle any extra mulch on other planting areas.
+Pull back the excessive mulch until you can see the plant’s root flare—that’s where the top of its root system enters the ground.
+Taper down the mulch to this level gradually, leaving no more than 2-3 inches of mulch under the plant, and the root crown exposed.
+You can recycle any extra mulch in other planting areas.